NoahFrey29/NoahFrey29/README.md

 - 👋 Hi, I’m @NoahFrey29
 - 👀 I’m interested in software development and automation
 - 🌱 I’m currently learning about automating web tests using Selenium, Kotlin, and Gherkin
-- 📫 Please reach me at noahfrey29@gmail.com
+- 📫 Please reach me at noahfrey29@gmail.com or https://www.linkedin.com/in/29-noah-frey/
 - 😄 Pronouns: he/him

 <!---